codefellows/seattle-code-301n24/curriculum/class-07/facilitator/README.md

 ### Demo - Custom Express Servers and node.js

 - **Why** (5 min)
-  - Secure our keys, as HTTP Referrer can be spoofed
+  - Secure our keys, when HTTP Referrer restrictions aren't an option
   - Set us up to scale our application, without hammering the API
-  - Provide our application a single point to fetch all of the data it needs
+  - Provide our application a single source to fetch all of the data it needs
   - Allow a server to do the hard work of formatting data to feed our front end
   - Servers may have better/faster connections to other servers, making it more efficient than the browser doing this job
 - **What** (10 min)